nayakkrmanish/AirPro/README.md

 I extend my heartfelt thanks to **Sandeep Sharma** for the invaluable advice and guidance provided throughout the design phase of the frontend.
 Your insights and recommendations regarding user interface and user experience have been incredibly insightful and beneficial.

-I'd also like to extend my sincere gratitude to **Presentij Adak Sir**, whose guidance and support have been instrumental in steering us through this project.
+I'd also like to extend my sincere gratitude to **Dr. Presenjit Adak Sir**, whose guidance and support have been instrumental in steering us through this project.
 Your leadership and belief in our abilities have been invaluable.

 Finally, a heartfelt thank you to **Lovely Professional University** for providing us with the platform and resources to bring this project to life.
 Your support is deeply appreciated.